near/near-sdk-rs/near-sdk-sim/README.md

 use near_sdk_sim::{init_test_runtime};
 ```

-This function takes an optional parameter of gensis configuration.
+This function takes an optional parameter of a genesis configuration.
 Next you must include the bytes of the contract you want to test.

 ```rust
 near_sdk_sim::lazy_static::lazy_static! {